adityak368/Android-FileBrowser-FilePicker/README.md

 There are 3 main classes to use the library.

-1. FileBrowser - USed to just Browse files in storage (has all file IO features)
+1. FileBrowser - Used to just Browse files in storage (has all file IO features)
 2. FileChooser - Used to select single/multiple files in storage (has some IO features)
 3. FileBrowserWithCustomHandler - Used to run custom code when files are selected (has all IO features)